zzzprojects/docs/entityframework-extensions.net/pages/articles/adding-a-namespace-to-entity-framework-extensions.md

 Is this approach ideal?
 Is it a mistake?
 There are certainly arguments on both sides, with valid pros and cons.
 However, one thing is clear from our perspective: the library has functioned without requiring namespaces since we created it in 2014, and changing this behavior now would result in major breaking changes for all our customers.

-In this article, we will walk through the steps to add a namespace to Entity Framework Extensions for EF Core by using an [extern alias](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/extern-alias) and adding a single file to your projet.
+In this article, we will walk through the steps to add a namespace to Entity Framework Extensions for EF Core by using an [extern alias](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/extern-alias) and adding a single file to your project.

 **NOTE:** This solution is currently available only for EF Core.
 If there is sufficient demand, we may extend similar support for EF6.